GeorgeCiesinski/programming-log/projects/2022-03-31-bootstrap-portfolio.md

 # Bootstrap Portfolio Log

+### 2022-07-17 | 2h
+- Finished Pokebot section
+- Added screenshots of resume to carousel
+- Added thumbnail to index
+- Replaced depracated portfolio on github pages with new one
+- Updated captions on all items

 ### 2022-07-16 | 2h
 - Gathered screenshots of pokebot and modified each image to optimize for site
 - Added images to carousel